mbakholdina/lib-tcpdump-processing/README.md

 ![get_traffic_stats_report_rcv](img/get_traffic_stats_report_rcv.png)

-## Data Preparation
+## 3. Data Preparation

-A `.pcap(ng)` trace file with measurements from a specific network interface and port collected at the receiver side is used as a proxy for packet data collected by SRT.
-This trace file is preprocessed in `.csv` format with timestamp, source IP address, destination IP address, protocol, and other columns and rows representing observations (received packets).
+A `.pcap(ng)` trace file with measurements from a specific network interface and port collected at the sender/receiver side is used as a proxy for packet data collected by SRT.
+This trace file is preprocessed in `.csv` format with timestamp, source IP address, destination IP address, protocol, and other columns and rows representing observations (sent/received packets).

 This data is further cleaned and transformed using [pandas](https://pandas.pydata.org/) in the following way:
 1. The data is filtered to extract SRT packets only (`ws.protocol == SRT`), which makes sense for further analysis.